krillinai/GEO/README.md

 > © 2025 KrillinAI.
 All rights reserved.

 ## 🧩 What is this document about

-This repository is a **comprehensive technical and strategic guide** to  **Generative Engine Optimization (GEO)** — the emerging discipline that helps your brand gain visibility, credibility, and citations within AI-generated answers.
-Unlike traditional SEO, GEO focuses on **how AI systems (ChatGPT, Gemini, Perplexity, Claude, etc.) discover, interpret, and reference information** across the web.
+This repository is a **comprehensive technical and strategic guide** to **Generative Engine Optimization (GEO)** — the new discipline of making your brand *visible, credible, and citable* in AI-generated answers.

-This document combines:
+Unlike traditional SEO, which focuses on ranking on Google, **GEO focuses on visibility inside AI systems** — such as ChatGPT, Claude, Gemini, and Perplexity — that now summarize the web instead of listing links.

+This documentation blends **strategy, data, and implementation**:
-- 📖 **Foundational concepts** — What GEO is, and why it matters
+- 🧠 **Foundational concepts** — Understanding GEO and how AI search works
+- 🧩 **Content frameworks** — Structuring information for AI comprehension and citation
-- ⚙️ **Technical implementation** — Schema, structured data, and AI-friendly markup
+- ⚙️ **Technical implementation** — Schema.org, structured data, sitemaps, and markup
-- 🎯 **Strategic frameworks** — Topic clustering, citation optimization, multi-platform GEO
+- 🚀 **Strategic execution** — Authority building, multi-platform GEO, and prompt-based discovery
-- 📊 **Measurement systems** — Visibility metrics, citation share, sentiment, ROI tracking
+- 📊 **Measurement & analytics** — Visibility, citation share, sentiment, and ROI tracking

-Each chapter is both **educational and actionable** — you can treat this as a whitepaper *and* as a step-by-step playbook for your marketing or AI growth team.
+Each chapter is both **educational and actionable** — think of this as a *whitepaper for understanding* and a *playbook for execution*.

 ## 📑 Table of Contents